dklisiaris/bookshark/README.md

 ![Bookshark Logo](https://dl.dropboxusercontent.com/u/4888041/bookshark/logo.png)

-A ruby library for book metadata extraction from biblionet.gr which extracts books, authors, publishers and ddc metatdata.
+A ruby library for book metadata extraction from biblionet.gr which extracts books, authors, publishers and ddc metadata.
 The representation of bibliographic metadata in JSON is inspired by [BibJSON](http://okfnlabs.org/bibjson/) but some tags may be different.

 [![Build Status](https://travis-ci.org/dklisiaris/bookshark.svg?branch=master)](https://travis-ci.org/dklisiaris/bookshark)